hpcaitech/ColossalAI/docs/source/en/advanced_tutorials/meet_gemini.md

 </figure>

 Colossal-AI designed Gemini, just like two-stars, which manages the memory space of CPU and GPU efficiently.
 It can make the tensor dynamically distributed in the storage space of CPU-GPU during training, so that the model training can break through the memory wall of GPU.
-The memory manager consists of two parts: **MemStatsCollector (MSC)** and **StatefuleTensorMgr (STM)**.
+The memory manager consists of two parts: **MemStatsCollector (MSC)** and **StatefulTensorMgr (STM)**.

 We take advantage of the iterative characteristics of the deep learning network training process.
 We divide iterations into two stages: warmup and non-warmup.
 One or several iterative steps at the beginning belong to the warmup stage, and the other iterative steps belong to the non-warmup stage.
 In the warmup stage, we collect information for the MSC, while in the non-warmup stage, STM gets the information collected by the MSC to move the tensor, so as to minimize the CPU-GPU data movement volume.